 It’s not hard to convince yourself or students that these things can boost understanding and enjoyment of a text.
 It can be hard, however, to convince yourself or students simply to read a text several times, so here follows a straightforward rereading activity.
 For many more pre-reading, reading, and post-reading ideas, see Keith Toda’s post for the ages.

 Three-Reading follows Pre-Reading.
 By the end of the activity, the reader will have been through the text at least three times, each time with a slightly different purpose.
 The details are explained in the downloadable documents below, but here’s a summary:

 1. Cursive (“running”) Read: Read the text fast from beginning to end, not pausing to look up or worry about unknown words or difficult sentences.

 2. Intensive Read: Read the text slowly from beginning to end, pausing to look up, figure out, or ask about unknown words or difficult sentences.

 3. Extensive Read: As soon as possible after the Intensive Read, read the text from beginning to end just as fast as in the Cursive Read, but with the increased understanding afforded by the Intensive Read.
 Repeat as motivated.

-are terms used in literacy-building to refer roughly to “slow reading for the sake of analysis” and “fast reading for the sake of content-grasping or enjoyment,” respectively.
+Extensive Reading are terms used in literacy-building to refer roughly to “slow reading for the sake of analysis” and “fast reading for the sake of content-grasping or enjoyment,” respectively.
 Technically, the definition of Extensive Reading includes a high volume reading, which one doesn’t usually get in Three-Reading.
-More on Intensive and Extensive reading here
+More on Intensive and Extensive reading

 For your own benefit or as a class assignment, you might use the Pre-Reading and Three-Reading Log, explained in the document below, which both holds the reader accountable to rereading and fosters self-reflection about the reading process.